Sameer Srivastava - 5 min read

-Are organizations maximizing technology innovations and new channels to talent?
+Are organizations fully maximizing available technology innovations and new channels for finding the best talent?
 If not, why not?
 Find out why so many organizations are missing out on the digital transformation of the recruitment function.

 The Technology Malaise that is Talent Acquisition

 The talent industry is drowning in technology.
 The paucity of talent isn’t the issue, but working out how to turn new innovations – such as AI – into value has so far proved illusive.
 At the last count, none of the managed Service Provisioning (MSP) programs I am aware of are using artificial intelligence on a daily basis to solve a recruitment challenge.

 It’s a disappointing picture when the opportunities for digitalization of the recruiting and workforce management discipline are so great.
 It begs the question–what’s going wrong when it comes to embracing technology in our industry?
 In this article, we dig into the challenges that we’ve seen, working with our clients in the United States, APAC and Europe.

 When new technologies – like blockchain, AI, and software robots – hit the market, a swarm of start-ups and venture capitalists will crowd around them hunting down ways to turn any new tech into profitable business opportunities.
 It’s not uncommon, when this happens, for solutions to surface that ‘sound’ clever, but don’t work.
 What I mean by this is not that they don’t functionally work; it’s just they don’t fulfil a business need in a way that’s able to offer measurable improvements.